Madcaps

 Once a member is accepted to a MADCAPS incoming class, their membership will continue along with their class for six years (7th-12th grade), as long as they stay in good standing.
 There is not another membership opportunity, except for two exceptions:

 • If a class membership drops below a certain level, it may open up to new members.
-This is not a common occurence, but will be announced on this page if it does occur.
+This is not a common occurrence, but will be announced on this page if it does occur.

 Class of 2021 Senior Send Off